Eawag-SIAM/SimulatedAnnealingABC.jl/README.md

 ```

 ### Summary statistics

 In general, the core of ABC algorithms consists in using the model as a forward simulator to generate a (large) amount of synthetic datasets, for different sets of model parameters.
-The latter are then accepted or rejected by measuring the discrepancy (or "distance", accoridng to some metric) between the observations and the model-generated data.
+The latter are then accepted or rejected by measuring the discrepancy (or "distance", according to some metric) between the observations and the model-generated data.
 However, an inference based on the direct comparison of observations and model-based data is not always feasible, e.g., in case of high dimensional datasets.
 In such cases, the discrepancy is measured by computing a distance between relevant summary statistics extracted from the datasets.
 In our toy example, we use the empirical mean and standard deviation of the data as **summary statistics**.

 ```Julia
 function sum_stats(data)